 While always desirable, obtaining the subordination of an existing mortgage may not be strictly necessary if the grant of conservation easement does not need to qualify as a charitable contribution for tax purposes.

 If the prospective easement holder decides to move forward with the easement, it may want the landowners to furnish additional assurances to minimize the adverse consequences of a default on the mortgage.
-These assurances may include the personal guaranty of landowners secured by a mortgage on the property or other real estate interests; a security interest in bank, securities or other investment accounts; proceeds of policies of life insurance; or any other assets.
+These assurances may include the personal guaranty of landowners secured by a mortgage on the property or other real estate interests; a security interest in bank, securities, or other investment accounts; proceeds of policies of life insurance; or any other assets.
 The purpose of the guaranty and collateral is to be sure that, if easement holder has to invest funds to preserve its conservation easement in the property, it has recourse to other assets of the landowners to recoup that investment.

-If a mortgage becomes in default, the Mortgage Holder is required, prior to public sale of the mortgaged property by the county sheriff, to identify all interests to be divested by the sale, which would include a conservation easement accepted under and subject to the mortgage.
+If a mortgage becomes in default, the mortgage holder is required, prior to public sale of the mortgaged property by the county sheriff, to identify all interests to be divested by the sale, which would include a conservation easement accepted under and subject to the mortgage.
 The sale may occur as soon as 30 days after notices are issued.
 Terms of sale are usually cash or bank check equal to 10% of the bid on the sale date and the balance within 30 days after.
 Upon payment of the bid price, the sheriff deeds the property to the successful bidder free and clear of all the interests identified in the notice of sale.

-The Pennsylvania Land Trust Association prepared this guidance with support from the William Penn Foundation and the Pennsylvania Department of Conservation and Natural Resources Bureau of Recreation and Conservation “Growing Greener” Program
+The Pennsylvania Land Trust Association published this guide with support from the Colcom Foundation, the William Penn Foundation, and the Growing Greener Program of the Pennsylvania Department of Conservation and Natural Resources, Bureau of Recreation and Conservation.

 © 2018, 2010 Pennsylvania Land Trust Association